-So, how do you actually speak louder if you’re nervous or don’t have a naturally strong voice?
+How do I speak louder if I’m nervous or don’t have a naturally strong voice?

-In chapter 2 of this guide, I talk about how to deal with nervosity, and that’ll help you speak louder.
+In chapter 2 of this guide, I’ll talk about how to deal with nervousness

-Here’s my advice when it comes to technique: I learned to talk louder by practicing whenever I was home by myself or driving somewhere.
+When it comes to speaking technique, here’s my advice: I learned to talk louder by practicing whenever I was home by myself or driving somewhere.

 If you know that you have a soft voice, make it your mission to practice speaking loudly whenever you’re by yourself.
 Like any muscle, your diaphragm will become stronger with practice.

 To get a loud voice, practice speaking loudly whenever you have the chance.

 Here’s more on how to get a loud voice.

 This trick is almost as powerful as speaking louder to come off as more high energy.